Star Fox Zero: Gameplay

 Star Fox Zero is a 3D rail shooter that largely follows the gameplay of its predecessors, predominantly Star Fox 64, in which the player controls Fox McCloud as he pilots his Arwing craft through various levels.
 The game is controlled using the Wii U GamePad, with the left control stick used to maneuver the craft while gyroscopic controls can be used to aim weapons.
 A cockpit view is displayed on the second screen to assist with aiming.
 The minus button on the GamePad can be used to swap the two displays at any time.

 Some of the game's vehicles can transform in certain situations.
-For example, the Arwing can transform into a bipedal Walker (which originated in the cancelled Super NES game Star Fox 2) that lets the player freely walk around on platforms and in enclosed spaces.
+For example, the Arwing can transform into a bipedal Walker (which originated in the then-unreleased Super NES game Star Fox 2) that lets the player freely walk around on platforms and in enclosed spaces.
 The Landmaster tank can transform into the Gravmaster, which can perform extended aerial maneuvers for a short time.
-A new vehicle introduced to the series is the Gyrowing, a dronelike helicopter which can lower a small robot called Direct-i that can enter small spaces, hack into computers, or latch onto explosive cubes that can then be dropped on enemies.
+A new vehicle introduced to the series is the Gyrowing, a drone-like helicopter that can lower a small robot called Direct-i that can enter small spaces, hack into computers, or latch onto explosive cubes that can then be dropped on enemies.
 Players can also add laser upgrades and smart bombs to their ships.
 Special techniques such as the charge shot, barrel roll, somersaults, and U-Turns can be performed.
 Two gameplay modes are featured in the game: the on-rails sections put the player in a predetermined path, while All-Range Mode allows the player to move freely in a closed-off space.
-If players lose all their ships (which serve as extra lives) in a mission, they must restart the entire mission in order to proceed.
+The game has no life system, and if the vehicle is destroyed or a specific objective is not reached in some stages, the mission fails and the player will have to start over.
+Gold rings, which have a similar healing effect to silver rings, also function as continues when three are collected: levels are split into multiple phases that mark checkpoints, and if Fox dies or fails to complete the mission, he can retry from the last phase he reached if he has collected three gold rings.